richbl/go-distributed-motion-s3/INSTALL.md

 1. Review **DMS<sup>3</sup>** requirements section in the [`README.md`](https://github.com/richbl/go-DMS3/blob/master/README.md)

-   To summarize these requirements: the operating system is Unix-like (*e.g.*, Linux); a motion detection application should be installed on all device clients; and the Go language should be installed and fully operational
+   To summarize these requirements: the operating system is Unix-like (*e.g.*, Linux); a motion detection application should be installed on all smart device clients; and the Go language should be installed and fully operational

-### 2. Confirm the Installation and Configuration of a Motion Detection Application
+### 2. Confirm the Installation of a Motion Detection Application

-1. Confirm the installation of a motion detection application **on all smart device clients** (*e.g.*, a computer, Raspberry Pi or similar single board computer (SBC))
+1. Confirm the installation of a motion detection application on **all smart device clients** (*e.g.*, desktop computer, Raspberry Pi or similar single board computer (SBC), all with an operational video camera device)

 2. If using the [Motion](https://motion-project.github.io/ "Motion") motion detection application, configure [Motion](https://motion-project.github.io/) to run as a daemon